TrelisResearch/BASIC-inference/basic-postgres-rag/README.md

  Paris is known for the Eiffel Tower | 0.20000000298023224 Tokyo is famous for sushi           |                   0
 ```

+Note: The query vector format `{index:value,...}/dimension` shows which terms are present in the query.
+Each index corresponds to a term in the BM25 vocabulary.
+While standard BM25 uses binary query vectors (1 for present terms, 0 for absent), we observe non-binary weights in pg_bestmatch's query vectors.
+The reason for these weights is not documented - this might be an implementation detail or deviation from standard BM25.
+The `/17` indicates the total vocabulary size.

 ## Technical Notes